-The finished volume is normally ‘launched’ at the Society’s Annual General Meeting in the Spring of the publication year.
+In normal times, the finished volume is usually launched at the Society’s Annual General Meeting in the Spring of the publication year.

 The primary aim of the editor should be to produce a text that is as accurate as possible, and to present it consistently.
 The text may take the form of a full transcript or translation or of a calendar (an abstract containing all persons and places and merely omitting repetition and common form, so that recourse to the originals is unnecessary for most purposes).
-Documents in Latin or other languages should be translated or calendared in English.
 It is possible for part of the text to consist of a transcript or translation and the rest to be calendared, provided that why that has been done is explained in the introduction.

 An edition of records should always include the text, an index and an introduction; and usually acknowledgements, a preface, and a list of abbreviations.
 It may also have an appendix or appendices consisting of material such as subsidiary or cognate documents or lists; a glossary of technical terms; and illustrations and maps.
 If there is a bibliography it should be short and avoid general background material not referenced in the introduction.
 Preceding everything else there will be a table of contents.

 If the text consists wholly or in part of a transcript, it must be decided at an early stage whether the original or modernised spelling should be used.
 There will be related decisions as to whether or not the punctuation, use of capital letters and abbreviations of the original records should be retained.
 If they are, the practice must be justified in the introduction.
 In a calendar it is important to preserve the essential words of the original.
 Synonyms should not be introduced when the same word occurs many times in the records, but that word should be repeated.
 If it is not, the implication is that different shades of meaning were intended.